ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-The last step is to replace the plugin initialization method with `AllPlugins()` in the `main()` to ensure that the
+The last step is to replace the plugin initialization method with `AllPlugins()` in  `main()`.
+This will ensure that the
-KV Scheduler is loaded and initialized from the hello world plugin.
+KV Scheduler is loaded and initialized from the Hello World plugin.
 ```go
 a := agent.NewAgent(agent.AllPlugins(p))
 ```

-Starting the agent will load the KV Scheduler plugin together with the hello world plugin.
+Starting the agent will load the KV Scheduler plugin together with the Hello World plugin.
 The KV Scheduler will
-receive all northbound data and pass it to the hello world descriptor in correct order.
+receive all northbound data and pass it to the Hello World descriptor in correct order.
 If dependencies for a
-configuration item are not met (i.e. if a route is programmed before its interface dependency is met), the item
+configuration item are 'not met, such as the route being programmed before its interface dependency is resolved, the item
 will be cached.

-#### Example and testing
+#### Example and Testing

-The example code from this tutorial can be found [here][4].
-It contains `main.go`, `descriptors.go` and two folders with
+The example code from this tutorial can be found [KV Scheduler tutorial folder][4].
+It contains `main.go`, `descriptors.go` , and two folders with
 model and generated adapters.
-The tutorial example is extended for the `AfterInit()` method which starts a new go routine
-with a testing procedure.
+The example is extended for the `AfterInit()` method which starts a new Go routine with a testing procedure.

 The example below performs three test cases and can be built and started without any config files.
 Northbound transactions are simulated with the KV Scheduler method `StartNBTransaction()`.

-* **1. Configure the interface and the route in a single transaction**
+**1. Configure the interface and the route in a single transaction**

 This is the part of the output labelled as `planned operations`:
 ```bash